rocjs/roc/docs/Commands.md

 ```

 #### `arguments`
 An object where the keys are the names for the arguments.
 The order of the keys matter, they are parsed in the same order as they are listed.

-The key will be used for in the CLI for information and as the name of the value in [`commandObject.arguments.managed`](/docs/Commands.md#command-object).
+The key will be used in the CLI for information and as the name of the value in [`commandObject.arguments.managed`](/docs/Commands.md#command-object).

 Internally `Object.getOwnPropertyNames` is used to guarantee the order as they are created.